 As a first step, a grid with model photometry is derived for all the templates in the redshift range $z \in [0.0, 6.0]$ with steps of dz = 0.01.
-When comparing the model to the observed photometry, the only factor considered prior is the 'volume-prior', proportional to the redshift-dependent differential comoving vol-

-- proportional to the redshift-dependent differential comoving volume.
-Upper limits are treated in a statistical sense, as models with fluxes over the limit in the undetected bands are still considered when looking for the best-fit model; in those cases, the χ^2 evaluation follows the indications in Sawicki (2012).
-In the - version that will be used for Euclid data, there will also be the possibility of consistently dereddening the photometry for the Galactic extinction (Galametz et al. 2017) and considering the variability of the filter transmission functions across the field of view (Euclid Collaboration: Paltani et al. 2023).
+When comparing the model to the observed photometry, the only factor considered prior is the "volume-prior", proportional to the redshift-dependent differential comoving volume.
+Upper limits are treated in a statistical sense, as models with fluxes over the limit in the undetected bands are still considered when looking for the best-fit model; in those cases, the $\chi^2$ evaluation follows the indications in Sawicki (2012).
+In the version that will be used for Euclid data, there will also be the possibility of consistently dereddening the photometry for the Galactic extinction (Galametz et al. 2017) and considering the variability of the filter transmission functions across the field of view (Euclid Collaboration: Paltani et al. 2024).
 A recipe to add emission lines is also implemented in Phosphoros, but not used in this work.

-The final result of the computation is the characterization of the multi-dimensional posterior with a density sampling of 100 values for each galaxy, as well as the values of the physical properties and redshift from the best posterior model as the mean, the median (used in this work), or the mode of the distribution.
+The final result of the computation is the characterization of the multidimensional posterior with a density sampling of 100 values for each galaxy, as well as the values of the physical properties and redshift from the best posterior model as the mean, the median (used in this work), or the mode of the distribution.